Google Cloud external TCP/UDP Network Load Balancing (after this referred to as Network Load Balancing) is a regional, non-proxied load balancer.

 When you create a forwarding rule for the load balancer, you receive an ephemeral virtual IP address (VIP) or reserve a VIP that originates from a regional network block.

-You then associate that forwarding rule with your backends.
+You then associate that forwarding rule with your target pools.
 The VIP is anycasted from Google's global points of presence, but the backends for a network load balancer are regional.
 The load balancer cannot have backends that span multiple regions.

-You can use GCP firewalls to control or filter access to the backend VMs.
+You can use Google Cloud firewalls to control or filter access to the backend VMs.

 The network load balancer examines the source and destination ports, IP address, and protocol to determine how to forward packets.
 For TCP traffic, you can modify the forwarding behavior of the load balancer by configuring session affinity.